-613 Compared to other statistical models for OSL dating, the Bayesian models implemented in 614 'BayLum' appear rather complicated, at least partly because modelling starts from the measured OSL 615 data.
-By comparison, the input data to the CDM or the Average Dose Model (ADM: Guérin et al., 2017) 616 are lists of equivalent doses and associated uncertainties, which means that OSL measurements have 617 already been analysed to derive equivalent doses.
-Combès et al. (2015) argued that their complete 618 model (implemented in 'BayLum'), relating all the variables to one another, produces a more 619 homogeneous and consistent inference compared to consecutive inferences (and indeed, when approaching saturation, i.e. when equivalent doses and associated uncertainties can hardly be 620 621 parameterised, Heydari and Guérin (2018) demonstrated the advantage of 'BayLum' models compared 622 to parametric models such as the CDM and ADM in particular settings.
-However, working with lists of 623 equivalents doses and uncertainties - or even with estimates of central doses and associated 624 uncertainties - taken as observations would make the Bayesian modelling proposed in 'BayLum' and 625 described in this paper more straightforward and transparent.
-Such an approach, called the 'two-steps' 626 model by Combès and Philippe (2017; see also Millard 2006a, 2006b, for earlier, similar models), would 627 also offer the advantage of allowing re-analysis of already published data to derive more precise 628 chronologies.
-However, for this purpose the breakdown of all uncertainties and related standard 629 deviations of errors is needed; nowadays, providing such key information for the modelling is not in 630 the publication habits of the luminescence dating community.
-That being said, with the growing 631 number of meta-analyses of previously published data, and the availability to use models such as 632 BayLum to combine measurements with systematic errors, these habits might evolve in the future.
+Compared to other statistical models for OSL dating, the Bayesian models implemented in BayLum appear rather complicated, at least partly because modelling starts from the measured OSL data.
+By comparison, the input data to the CDM or the Average Dose Model (ADM: Guérin et al., 2017) are lists of equivalent doses and associated uncertainties, which means that OSL measurements have already been analysed to derive equivalent doses.
+Combès et al. (2015) argued that their complete model (implemented in BayLum), relating all the variables to one another, produces a more homogeneous and consistent inference compared to consecutive inferences (and indeed, when approaching saturation, i.e. when equivalent doses and associated uncertainties can hardly be parameterised, Heydari and Guérin (2018) demonstrated the advantage of BayLum models compared to parametric models such as the CDM and ADM).
+However, working with lists of equivalent doses and uncertainties - or even with estimates of central doses and associated uncertainties - taken as observations would make the Bayesian modelling proposed in BayLum and described in this paper more straightforward and transparent.
+Such an approach, called the "two-steps" model by Combès and Philippe (2017; see also Millard, 2006a, b, for earlier, similar models), would also offer the advantage of allowing re-analysis of already published data to derive more precise chronologies.
+However, for this purpose, the breakdown of all uncertainties and related standard deviations of errors is needed; nowadays, providing such key information for the modelling is not in the luminescence dating community's publication habits.
+That being said, with the growing number of meta-analyses of previously published data, and the availability of models such as BayLum to combine measurements with systematic errors, these habits might evolve in the future.

-633 7.4.
-Notes of caution
+7.4 Notes of caution

-As always when working with statistical models, one should first and foremost evaluate the measured data in the light of sampling context.
-We already mentioned the importance of grain selection (section 2.2.); but, perhaps more importantly, and especially since users of 'BayLum' have to make modelling choices (e.g., regarding the dose-response curves fitted to OSL measurements or the distribution of individual equivalent doses around the central dose), it is crucial to carefully examine data and assess their quality before building potentially sophisticated models.
+As always when working with statistical models, one should first and foremost evaluate the measured data in light of the sampling context.
+We already mentioned the importance of grain selection (Sect.
+2.2); but, perhaps more importantly, and especially since users of BayLum have to make modelling choices (e.g. regarding the dose-response curves fitted to OSL measurements or the distribution of individual equivalent doses around the central dose), it is crucial to carefully examine data and assess their quality before building potentially sophisticated models.

-640 We would like here to emphasise a few warnings regarding modelling samples in stratigraphic 641 constraints, and the association of ages obtained by different methods.
-We would advise users, before 642 combining, e.g. radiocarbon and OSL ages, first to thoroughly examine the corresponding datasets 643 independently: how were the data produced (with which experimental procedure)?
-Are the provided 644 uncertainties reliable (or is there an unrecognised source of error that should be included in the evaluation of uncertainty)?
+We would like to emphasise a few warnings regarding modelling samples in stratigraphic constraints, and the association of ages obtained by different methods.
+We would advise users, before combining for example radiocarbon and OSL ages, to first thoroughly examine the corresponding datasets independently: how were the data produced (with which experimental procedure)?
+Are the provided uncertainties reliable (or is there an unrecognised source of error that should be included in the evaluation of uncertainty)?
 Users are also encouraged to examine the consistency of results produced by each method, in light of the stratigraphy.
 In a second stage, before modelling of independent ages, we would recommend assessing the consistency of these datasets - do they (at least broadly) agree?
-And if not, can a parsimonious explanation be found?
-For example, it is rather common, when performing Bayesian modelling with tools such as OxCal, to observe a large fraction of ages considered as outliers; such observations should urge users to examine their data again and come up with likely explanations (note: to this date, no outlier model has been developed for the OSL ages in 'BayLum').
+If not, can a parsimonious explanation be found?
+For example, it is rather common, when performing Bayesian modelling with tools such as OxCal, to observe a large fraction of ages considered as outliers; such observations should urge users to examine their data again and come up with likely explanations (note that to date, no outlier model has been developed for the OSL ages in BayLum).